Phoenix Area Service

 Fan starts then stops

-A motor can overheat and shut down, especially when bearings are failing or the capacitor is weak.
+A motor can overheat and shut down, especially when bearings are failing, the capacitor is weak, or outdoor airflow is restricted.

 Outdoor unit gets loud